getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 ```

 ## COMMANDS
 You can run `redash-migrate --help` to see the available commands.
-They are listed in the correct order.
-For example, you must import users before you import groups.
-You must import alert destinations before you import alerts.

 ```text
 init                  Create a meta.json template file in your working directory.
 You must